0xSpaceShard/starknet-devnet/website/docs/blocks.md

 ## Request new block creation

-To request the creation of a new block, `POST` a request with no body to `/create_block` or send:
+To request the creation of a new block, send:

 ```
 JSON-RPC